Orenstein Solutions offers couples and marriage counseling for:

 But, that’s not the case for everyone, and it doesn’t have to be the end result for you and your partner.

-An Orenstein Solutions Couples Therapist Can Help You Reconnect
+An Orenstein Solutions Couples Counseling Can Help You Reconnect

-If both you and your partner are committed to improving your relationship, are willing to look at yourselves and each other with an open mind, and are motivated to practice new ways to communicate, couples therapy can be extremely beneficial.
+If both you and your partner are committed to improving your relationship, are willing to look at yourselves and each other with an open mind, and are motivated to practice new ways to communicate, couples counseling with our experienced couples therapists can be extremely beneficial.

 In couples counseling sessions, our relationship experts objectively observe your interactions as a couple and point out blind spots you may have regarding your role in your relationship’s dynamics.
 We can also help you set goals, highlight progress and reinforce your strengths.
 At Orenstein Solutions, we believe that when couples counseling is truly effective, partners regain a sense of love, connection, and confidence.
 Couples can learn how to have constructive conversations both inside and outside of the therapy office.
 Our marriage therapists feel that couples are able to “graduate” from couples counseling when they have become relationship experts themselves, knowing how to nurture and sustain their now healthy relationship.